 Ingersoll Rand (IR) Short term Debt (2016 - 2025)

-Ingersoll Rand (IR) has disclosed Short term Debt for 10 consecutive years, with $1.4 million as the latest value for Q4 2025.
+Ingersoll Rand's Short term Debt history spans 10 years, with the latest figure at $1.4 million for Q4 2025.

-- Short term Debt was $1.4 million for Q4 2025 at Ingersoll Rand, roughly flat from $1.4 million in the prior quarter.
+- Short term Debt reached $1.4 million in Q4 2025 per IR's latest filing, roughly flat from $1.4 million in the prior quarter.

 - Average Short term Debt over 5 years is $24.0 million, with a median of $31.4 million recorded in 2022.